camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 ```

 In addition to an output variable mapping, the decision result can also be
-processed by an [execution listener] which is attached to the business rule
+processed by an [execution listener], which is attached to the business rule
 task.

 ```xml